GallowayLabMIT/protocols/docs/protocols/biochem_and_analytics/other/single_cell_qpcr.rst

 .. admonition:: TODO

-	Speicfy glass micropipette diameter and describe machine used in this step.
+	Specify glass micropipette diameter and describe machine used in this step.

 5. Obtain dry ice in a cooler box for immediate freezing of cell following acquisition.
 6. Setup fluorescence on an inverted microscope, imaging at 40X.